 It's a great way to get an accurate insight into the way you drive, where you can improve, and where you're doing really well.

-While some insurers impose curfews (as they see it as a riskier time to drive) Marmalade champions young drivers and won't restrict your driving hours.
+In short - no!
+Some insurers impose curfews or penalties for driving late at night (as they see it as a riskier time to drive) but as Marmalade champions young drivers, we won't restrict your driving hours.
 Lots of young drivers want to work or socialise late in the evening, and, of course, the whole point of driving is to gain independence.

 We believe that allowing young people to drive when they want allows them to develop their driving skills at all times of day and night.
 In fact, there could be a higher risk of an accident if a young driver is rushing to get home before their curfew.
 At the end of the day, we trust young drivers to drive safely.